We are excited to learn of your interest in joining Augsburg!

 |December 2017 – June 2018||Rolling Application for Fall 2018|

 You should apply for admission as an international student if you are not a citizen or permanent resident of the United States.
 Augsburg defines international students as those that will need to study on an F-1 student visa.

 I/my parents have applied for a green card (U.S. permanent residency).
 Am I still considered an international student?

 Yes.
 You are still considered an international student until you have received the green card.

 I am a DACA/undocumented student.
 Am I considered an international student?

-Augsburg College has worked with and for undocumented students since 2007 and is recognized as an undocu-friendly institution in the state of Minnesota.
+Augsburg University has worked with and for undocumented students since 2007 and is recognized as an undocu-friendly institution in the state of Minnesota.

 DACA/undocumented students apply as domestic students and receive application support and financial aid information from our domestic admission counselors.
 To learn more about how to apply please visit the first-year admission or transfer admission sites.

 Do I need to take the TOEFL or IELTS exam?